tomzx/blog.tomrochette.com-content/computer-science-curricula-2013/article.md

 P\left(\bigcup_{i=1}^\infty E_i\right) = \sum_{i=1}^\infty P(E_i)
 $$

+#### Probabilistic inference
+[1] Given a set of variables (and their associated probabilities), determine the probability distribution of a query variable, that is, a variable which can be expressed as the combination of the given set of variables.

 #### Bayes' Rule
+[2]
 $$
 P(A|B) = \frac{P(B|A)P(A)}{P(B)}
 $$
 where $A$ and $B$ are events and $P(B) \ne 0$.

+## Conditional Independence
+[1]
+Given three events, A, B and C, with B and C being conditioned on A, B and C being conditionally independent means that given A occurs, if B occurs, we cannot tell anything about C and vice-versa.

 ## Agents
 ### Definitions of agents